Watts-Lab/deliberation-assets/projects/volvovsky_reputation/diagnose_observed_agent_error.md

 ---

-- The agent definitely didn't want to pay for a cab to go back to get their phone, so they just guessed
+- The agent definitely did NOT pay to go get their phone, so they just guessed
-- The agent probably didn't want to pay for a cab to go back to get their phone, so they just guessed
+- The agent probably did NOT pay to go get their phone, so they just guessed
 - Unsure - could be either
-- The agent probably went back for their phone, but didn't understand the message
+- The agent probably paid to go get their phone, but didn't understand the message
-- The agent definitely went back for their phone, but didn't understand the message
+- The agent definitely paid to go get their phone, but didn't understand the message